Overview

 Cell Size: 10m (0.00008983152098239751 degrees)

-Human planted / plotted cereals, grasses, and crops not at tree height; examples: corn, wheat, soy, fallow plots of structured land.
+Crops – Human planted/plotted cereals, grasses, and crops not at tree height; examples: corn, wheat, soy, and fallow plots of parceled land.

-Areas of rock or soil with very sparse to no vegetation for the entire year; large areas of sand and deserts with no to little vegetation; examples: exposed rock or soil, desert and sand dunes, dry salt flats / pans, dried lake beds, mines.
+Bare Ground – Areas of rock or soil with very sparse to no vegetation for the entire year; large areas of sand with little to no vegetation; examples: exposed rock or soil, desert, dry salt flats, dry lake beds

-Large homogenous areas of permanent snow or ice, typically only in mountain areas or highest latitudes; examples: glaciers, permanent snowpack, snowfields.
+Snow/Ice – Large, homogenous areas of persistent snow or ice, typically only in mountain areas or high latitudes.

-No land cover information due to persistent cloud cover.
+Clouds – No land cover information due to continual cloud cover.

 Impact Observatory brings AI-powered algorithms and on-demand data to sustainability and environmental risk analysis for governments, industries, and markets.
 Impact Observatory empowers decision-makers with the timely, actionable, science-based geospatial insights they need to succeed.